pamdx/FM_imputation/README.md

 ### Forward dragging

-As their name suggests, forkward dragged estimates impute missing employment data with the closest official value from an anterior year.
+As their name suggests, forward dragged estimates impute missing employment data with the closest official value from an anterior year.
 This method is most commonly applied to the years at the end of the time series.

 ## Contents of the extracted folder